leckylao/SpringboardVR-Games-Export-System/README.md

 Manual can be downloaded [here](https://github.com/leckylao/SpringboardVR-Games-Export-System/raw/master/SpringboardVR-Games-Export-Manual.pdf)

 Disclaimer:
 * We are using an unsupported private API and that it could break at any time.
-* We are recieving full emails and passwords but it's just for achiveve data from SpringboardVR API and doesn't store in our service.
+* We are receiving full emails and passwords but it's just for fetching data from SpringboardVR API and doesn't store in our service.

-*Springboard does not endorse, own or control SpringboardVR Games Export System, and has no obligation, responsibility or liability in connection with its use.*
+* Springboard does not endorse, own or control SpringboardVR Games Export System, and has no obligation, responsibility or liability in connection with its use.